FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig-installing/readme.md

 This is non-mandatory parameter that specified list of paths to subtree that UniConfig will process the intended change of it as gNMI SET message - Update operation.
 The paths are in regexp format.

+More information about update paths feature <https://docs.frinx.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig_gnmi/#update-paths>.

 ### Replace paths